ptpt/ptwit/README.rst

     $ ptwit config -g set consumer_key "CONSUMER KEY HERE"
     $ ptwit config -g set consumer_secret "CONSUMER SECRET HERE"

-``ptwit`` support multiple Twitter accounts.
-If you want to log into another account, use login command below:
+``ptwit`` supports multiple Twitter accounts.
+You can always use the ``login`` command to log into a new account:

 .. code-block:: bash

     $ ptwit login

 The command above will take you to the Twitter authorization page, and ask you to give a name for this account.

 You can easily switch between accounts you've already authorized:

 .. code-block:: bash